GAAP and IFRS: Effects of Globalization

 The fact that GAAP is considered rule-based means that the research is more focused on the literature and the IFRS principle-based concept is focused on the review of the fact patterns.

 In a principle-based accounting system, the areas of interpretation or discussion can be clarified by the standards-setting board, and provide fewer exceptions than in a rules-based system.
-The SEC is seeking to find the right balance between “educated” professional judgement and “guessed” professional judgement.
+The SEC is seeking to find the right balance between “educated” professional judgment and “guessed” professional judgment.

 As long as there are these two sets of standards, the equivalent accounting situation can be done in different ways which will sway the legitimacy of financial statements.
 For example, GAAP supports both LIFO and FIFO methods to calculate inventory costs, but IFRS only follows the LIFO method.
 The allowance for the usage of different systems will undoubtedly change how the financial statements are interpreted; swaying the judgement of the external users viewing the financial statements.